emqx/emqx-docs/en_US/rule/bridge_mqtt.md

 # Bridge Data into MQTT Broker

-Setup another MQTT broker using mosquitto, and change the port to 2883.
+Set up another MQTT broker using mosquitto, and change the port to 2883.
 Take Mac OSX for instance:

 ```bash